EffaAzhar/Network-Behaviour-Analysis-with-Wireshark/docs/08-icmp-analysis.md

 | Sequence 2   | Sequence 2 |
 | Sequence 3   | Sequence 3 |
 | Sequence 4   | Sequence 4 |

-Matching sequence numbers confirm that each transmitted packet was successfully returned by the destination.

----

 # Important ICMP Fields